francois-gm/go-kabk/go4-2021-2022-thesis-assignment/10-optimizing/README.md

 >
 ```

-On that example, a default image is defined (with the src attribute) and four images are then provided with srcset, at sizes of 300w, 600w, 1200w and 2000w (here, the **w** for width is the pixel width of your image).
-Then, the sizes attribute says that the image will be displayed at 100vw, which means full screen (100 viewport width units = 100% of the screen width).
+On that example, a default image is defined (with the `src` attribute) and four images are then provided with `srcset`, at sizes of `300w`, `600w`, `1200w` and `2000w` (here, the **w** for width is the pixel width of your image).
+Then, the `sizes` attribute says that the image will be displayed at 100vw, which means full screen (100 viewport width units = 100% of the screen width).
+The sizes attribute also takes media queries, so as an example you can tell that if the device screen is smaller the image will be full sized but on a bigger screen they will only be 50% wide.

 Note that there are no rules about the amount of images you should provide (this depends on your design proposal). **The lazy loading and srcset properties are combinable.**